Long-range Rydberg-atom-ion molecules of Rb and Cs: Results and discussion

 The wells within PECs are typically several GHz deep, such as in Fig.~\ref{figure 4}(a), and support many vibrational states.
 This makes RAIMs attractive for laser-spectroscopic study and for time-dependent wave-packet studies.

-In Fig.~\ref{figure 4}(c), we show a magnified region of the lower PEC well associated with $45P_J$, outlined by the green box in Fig.~\ref{figure 4}(a), together with the squares of the vibrational wavefunctions for the lowest 18 vibrational states.
+In Fig.~\ref{figure 5}, we show a magnified region of the lower PEC well associated with $45P_J$, outlined by the green box in Fig.~\ref{figure 4}(a), together with the squares of the vibrational wavefunctions for the lowest 18 vibrational states.
 The vibrational level structure is that of a perturbed harmonic oscillator in which the vibrational frequency intervals follow $f_n = f_0 + \alpha_1 \nu + \alpha_2 \nu^2 ...$, with the lowest frequency interval $f_0$, the index $\nu =0, 1, 2...$, and only the lowest two dispersion terms shown.
-Fitting the lowest ten levels in Fig.~\ref{figure 4}(c), one finds $f_0=18.2$~MHz, $\alpha_1=-0.61$~MHz and $\alpha_2=0.020$~MHz for the first- and second-order dispersion coefficients.
+Fitting the lowest ten levels in Fig.~\ref{figure 5}, one finds $f_0=18.2$~MHz, $\alpha_1=-0.61$~MHz and $\alpha_2=0.020$~MHz for the first- and second-order dispersion coefficients.
 This finding could be tested, in the future, via laser spectroscopy.

 This structure also lends itself to studies of vibrational wavepackets of RAIMs, including collapse and quantum revivals of wavepackets~\cite{eberly1980, robinett2004}.
-We use the results in Fig.~\ref{figure 4}(c) to estimate the dephasing and revival times for vibrational wavepackets near the bottom of the potential well.
+We use the results in Fig.~\ref{figure 5} to estimate the dephasing and revival times for vibrational wavepackets near the bottom of the potential well.
 Neglecting second- and higher-order dispersion, the dephasing time is $\sim 0.5 /(N \vert \alpha_1 \vert)$ and the revival time $\approx 1 / \vert \alpha_1 \vert$, with the above lowest-order dispersion coefficient $\alpha_1$, and with the number of coherently excited states $N$.
 For wavepackets ranging in bandwidth from $N=5$ to 10 vibrational states, the dephasing time ranges from about about 300~ns to 700~ns, while the bandwidth-independent revival time is $\approx 1.6~\mu$s.
 These times are shorter than the RAIM lifetime, which should scale with the Rydberg-atom decay time (estimated at $\sim 100~\mu$s), and should therefore be observable.
 A detailed theoretical study on the dynamics of vibrational RAIM wavepackets can be an interesting topic for future investigations.
+These could also extend to the rotational structure of RAIM.
+We estimate the frequency interval of rotational energy levels to be in the range of 1-10~kHz, which would require quite sophisticated laser setups to be spectroscopically resolved, as well as lower ion velocities.